 So just where did the famous spendthrift spend all of his cash and what did he have to do in order to right his wrongs?

 Henry ascended the throne at the age of 17.
 Not much is known about his youth, other than the appointments that he was given during his infancy.
 His father, Henry VII, had achieved much during his own reign.
 In addition to wresting power for his family, the elder Henry had proved to be a frugal ruler, saving well over a million pounds for the benefit of his heirs, of which he had many.

 In short, the teenaged Henry had a lot to live up to when he came to the throne in 1509; however the young ruler’s developing interests proved to have little in common with his sensible father’s.
 During his reign, Henry commissioned the creation and purchase of 2000 tapestries for his various castles and manors (ten times as many as his Scottish counterpart, James V) and loved nothing more than playing with his veritable arsenal of weapons.
-He also invested in the buildings owned by the crown, funding replacement conservatory roofs, grand stained glass windows and numerous self-portraits.
+He also invested in the buildings owned by the crown, fixing damaged conservatory roofs (something that this writer has recently got round to doing, thank to this useful business), grand stained glass windows and numerous self-portraits.